PhysixProject/physix-on-usb/README.md

 ## Troubleshooting ##
 * Issue: Kernel boots, but switchroot fails.
 * Solution: Mount it manually.
+This will require searching to figure out which device the USB was assigned at boot.
+Mount it. then mount the squash filesystem over it and call switch_root.
 ```
 mkdir -p /tmp/SR0
 mount /dev/sr0 /tmp/SR0